 Environmental Science (15 Hours)

-- ENVS 303 Environment in the Social Sciences and Humanities (3 hours)
+- ENVS 303 Nature in Society: Environmental Social Sciences and Humanities (3 hours)

-- ENVS 304 Environmental Law, Policy and Economics (3 hours)
+- ENVS 304 Sustainability Governance: The Politics of Environmental Solutions (3 hours)

 - ENVS 305 Green Technologies (3 hours)